richsalz/draft-rsalz-crypto-registries/draft-rsalz-crypto-registries.md

 The "Value" column is the identifier for the cryptographic items in the registry.
 Every value SHOULD be unique within the registry.
-Values SHOULD ONLYy be re-used because of earlier mistakes and if they still guarantee there is little to no chance of confusion.
+Values SHOULD only be re-used because of earlier mistakes and if they still guarantee there is little to no chance of confusion.

 Sometimes values are inherently unique.
 Example of this include ISO